 I was born in 1949 in Northallerton, Yorkshire, UK.
 I’ve lived in Leeds, UK, since 1968.
 I formed myself in the varied mileux of loving friends and family, Royal Air Force camps, private and state schools, the University of Leeds’ Sociology Department, and the libertarian revolutionary movements of the 1960s, 1970s and early 1980s.
 (I was in Big Flame from 1975 to about 1984.)
 I have worked in factories (briefly), as an unqualified social worker (even more briefly), in adult and community education, for the Runnymede Trust, for the Harehills and Chapeltown Law Centre (in Leeds), as a freelance journalist and photographer.

 As a volunteer, I’m secretary to the Board of the David Oluwale Memorial Association charity in Leeds, known as RememberOluwale.
 This is my main commitment.
-I’m also a Board member of UK Friends of Abrahams Path, based in the UK but with international links.
-I was on the committee for the discussion group (again in Leeds) called Taking Soundings.
+I became chair of the Board of Utopia Theatre in 2019.
+I was a Board member of UK Friends of Abrahams Path, based in the UK but with international links, until 2020.
+I was on the committee for the Leeds political-cultural discussion group called Taking Soundings.
 I helped set up and continue to support the hub site LeedsforChange.
-I learned a lot from being on the Board of Together for Peace , based in Leeds from 2010-16.
+I learned a lot from being on the Board of Together for Peace , based in Leeds, from 2010-16.
 I joined the Labour Party when Jeremy Corbyn became its leader.
+I lost confidence in him pretty soon afterwards but remain in the Party, hoping for the better.

 Here is a summary of my public activity as a curious document called a CV that my university compelled us to write.
-I keep it fairly up-to-date because it works as a precis of my paid work and political engagement.
+I keep it fairly up-to-date because it works as a precis of my paid work, my writing and my political engagement.
 Max Farrar CV 2020

 I’ve lived with Jane Storr since 1971.
 We married in 2003.
 Her love and support has been crucial to all that I’ve done since we met at Apsley Grammar School in 1966.
 We have two children, Rose (b.
 1975) and John (b.
 1979), a son-in-law, Guy Dixon, a grand-daughter, Miranda (b.
 2006), a grand-son, Robert (b.
 2008), and a daughter-in-law, Anabel Leibovic Farrar.
 John and Anabel’s children, Olivia Maria (b.
 2011), Don William (b.
 2014) and Penelope Rose (b.
 2019) bring further joy to our family.
 All of them are making their own futures.